-Diplomates are automatically enrolled in MOC once they certify or recertify in any ABS specialty after July 2005.
-MOC is a voluntary process, required only if diplomates wish to maintain their status with the ABS.
-MOC runs in three-year cycles.
-Your first MOC cycle will begin the Jan.
-1 following the academic year in which you passed the exam that enrolled you in MOC.
+Diplomates are automatically enrolled once they certify or recertify in any ABS specialty after July 2005.
+Continuous Certification officially begins the Jan.
+1 following the academic year in which you passed the exam that enrolled you in the program.

-The CME activity will provide Category I credits and use a written or electronic question-and-answer exercise to assess your understanding of the material presented.
+The CME activity will provide Category 1 credits and use a written or electronic question-and-answer exercise to assess your understanding of the material presented.
 The CME credits are generally not awarded until a test or quiz is submitted.
 A passing score of 75% or higher must be required.
-See our MOC Part 2 page for more details and resources.
+See our CME page for more details and resources.

 Many outcomes tracking and quality assessment programs are hospital-based, so you should first check with your hospital to see if any such programs are available to you.
 In addition, some surgical societies have programs for individual surgeons.

-If there are no programs available to you, then you should conduct your own practice assessment activityplease see the MOC Part 4 page for further details and resources.
+If there are no programs available to you, then you should conduct your own practice assessment activity please see our Practice Improvement page for further details and resources.

-If you are retired and no longer wish to participate in the ABS MOC Program, please contact the MOC coordinator.
-If you wish, you may complete an MOC Opt-Out Form so that you no longer receive notifications regarding your MOC status.
+If you are retired and no longer wish to participate in the ABS Continuous Certification Program, please contact the Continuous Certification coordinator.
+If you wish, you may complete an opt-out form so that you no longer receive notifications regarding your Continuous Certification status.

-Once a surgeon is enrolled in MOC, it applies to all certificates a surgeon holds.
-You should report to the ABS every three years according to the timeline of your enrollment in the ABS MOC Program.
+Once a surgeon is enrolled in Continuous Certification, it applies to all certificates a surgeon holds.
+You should report to the ABS at least every five years regarding the program requirements.
 The reporting does not have to be repeated for your other ABS certificates.
-The Part 2 (CME) and Part 4 (practice assessment) requirements should be completed in whichever areas best reflect your practice.
-Only the MOC exam (Part 3) must be completed for each certificate you hold.
+The CME and practice improvement requirements should be completed in whichever areas best reflect your practice.
+Only the recertification exam or new general surgery assessment must be successfully completed for each certificate.

-If you entered MOC upon certifying or recertifying in general surgery (or any other specialty), you must be current in meeting ABS MOC requirements to certify or recertify in another ABS specialty.
-However, once that is achieved, you do not have to take the MOC exam in general surgery if you do not wish to maintain your general surgery certificate.
+If you entered Continuous Certification upon certifying or recertifying in general surgery, you must be current in meeting ABS requirements to certify or recertify in another ABS specialty.
+However, once that is achieved, you do not have to continue to maintain your general surgery certificate.

-To re-enter the ABS MOC Program, diplomates must fulfill all MOC requirements for any missed cycles and pay an administrative re-entry fee.
-Please see Re-entry to MOC for further details.
+To re-enter the ABS Continuous Certification Program, diplomates must meet specific requirements for CME, reference forms, etc., including a re-entry fee.
+Please see our Re-entry Policy for further details.

-Diplomates who do not report at three-year intervals or otherwise fail to meet MOC requirements will be reported as "Not Meeting MOC Requirements" and will need to complete re-entry requirements if they wish to re-enter MOC at a later time.
-They also are ineligible to certify or recertify in any ABS specialty until all MOC re-entry requirements are met.
-See Re-entry to MOC for more information.
+Diplomates who do not report at the required intervals or otherwise fail to meet requirements will be reported as "Not Meeting Requirements" and will need to complete re-entry requirements if they wish to re-enter Continuous Certification.
+They also are ineligible to take an ABS examination or participate in the new assessment process until re-entry requirements are met.